richmahn/en_tn/job/21/intro.md

 #### Special concepts in this chapter ####

 ##### Ancestor's sin #####
 In the ancient Near East, it was common to believe that a person could be punished because of the sins of their fathers and ancestors.
 It was seen as the punishment of a god.
 While a father's sin may have consequences for their children, Yahweh does not punish people because of their father's sin.
-(See: [[rc://en/tw/dict/bible/kt/believe]], [[rc://en/tw/dict/bible/kt/sin]] and [[rc://en/ta/man/translate/figs-explicit]])
+(See: [[rc://en/tw/dict/bible/kt/believe]] and [[rc://en/tw/dict/bible/kt/sin]] and [[rc://en/ta/man/translate/figs-explicit]])

 #### Important figures of speech in this chapter ####